People in Recovery Struggling to Find Necessary Support

 You may have seen the interview with Olympic Gold Medalist Michael Phelps recently on ESPN’s website where he shared his personal mental health struggles during the pandemic.
-He is one of millions of people who are having extra difficulty during this time in their recovery from substance use and other behavioral health disorders.
+He is one of the millions of people who are having extra difficulty during this time in their recovery from substance use and other behavioral health disorders.

 For Phelps, he talked about not just the maddening confinement itself, but also the removal of a vital outlet for him – swimming.
-For others it may have been attending church, seeing family and friends or even just walks at parks that had been closed.
+For others it may have been attending church, seeing family and friends, or even just walks at parks that had been closed.

 As the economic fallout clashes with existing conditions and elevated tensions, many fear that the loss of life from the reaction to COVID-19 will be more than from the virus itself.

 One huge void has been the temporary closing of recovery support group meetings.
 Hundreds of thousands, if not millions of people each day throughout the United States relied on their weekly or even daily support groups to help them on their journey through recovery.
 Many weeks later, most are still closed and people are missing the support they need, thus subjecting them to an increased risk of relapse.

 While there were already many online options for people to attend meetings, thousands more have had to shift to offering virtual support groups.
 Although this is not an ideal option for some people, others find it even more convenient than before, though admit that they miss the in-person camaraderie.